- Optional ½ Day Workshops | (Requires Separate Registration)

 Scott Okuno, MD, Consultant, Department of Oncology, Mayo Clinic

 In this session, we will review the standard approach to response evaluation in oncology.
-Response Evaluation Criteria in Solid Tumors (RECISIT) will be discussed as well as definitions for objective assessment of change in tumor size for use in oncology trials.
+Response Evaluation Criteria in Solid Tumors (RECIST) will be discussed as well as definitions for objective assessment of change in tumor size for use in oncology trials.

 Jasmine Grant, MEd, BhSc, CCRP, Manager, Clinical Research, Princess Margaret UHN